csning1998/on-premise-gitlab-deployment/README.md

 This repository contains an Infrastructure as Code (IaC) Proof of Concept (PoC) utilizing QEMU-KVM to automate the deployment of a High Availability (HA) Kubernetes Cluster (Kubeadm) in an on-premise environment.
 This project was developed based on the requirements identified during an internship at Cathay General Hospital to automate the foundation for GitLab on-premise, targeting legacy systems with a repeatable and efficient IaC pipeline.

+(The repository is hosted publicly here as a technical portfolio, in agreement with the organization.)

 The machine specifications used for development are as follows, for reference:

 -  **Chipset:** Intel® HM770